me9hanics/PainterPalette/README.md

 ## Quick Start

-You can use the dataset by importing it in your Python environment (using something like Pandas):
+*Don't have to download the file*:<br>You can use the dataset by importing it in your Python environment (using something like Pandas):

 ```python
 import pandas as pd